balshaer/gradients-css/README.md

 <h1>gradientos.vercel.app/</h1>

 CSS Gradientos.
-I hope this will help designers and developers experiment with it and possibly adapt it.
+Simple web tool project that will help designers and developers experiment with it and possibly adapt it.

 :link: [Live version](https://gradientos.vercel.app/)